 Volunteer Grants

 The Department of Social Services has an annual grant funding program which is administered by federal electorate offices.
-These grants are usually offered in the first half of the new financial year.
 In 2022, I was pleased to give 23 grants of $1,000 – $5,000 to organisations in Ryan.

 Back-to-School Support